sunface/codecc/README.md

 ## APM

-An progammable and context-aware agentic platform, APM = Agent plus Mind
+What will happen when agent has mind?
+APM ( Agent plus Mind ) will give you the final answer.